Jury members

 Bio

-Ivan Bakrač (1987, Nikšić, Montenegro) has written and directed films that participated in many international festivals and won awards.
-He participated in various programs such as Berlinale Talents, Talents Sarajevo, Zurich FF Academy and Slano Film Days.
-His debut feature After the Winter was premiered at the Karlovy Vary IFF.
-Apart from filmmaking, he also works as a festival programmer.
-A member of European Film Academy.
+Ivan hails from Montenegro and he has written and directed films that participated in many international festivals and won awards.
+He participated in various programs such as Berlinale Talents, Talents Sarajevo, Zurich Film Festival Academy and Slano Film Days.
+His debut feature After the Winter premiered at the Karlovy Vary film festival in 2021.
+Apart from filmmaking, he also works as a festival programmer and he is a member of the European Film Academy.

 Romanian Days Feature Jury